Yamil J. Colón, Ph.D. - Principal Investigator

 I study the behavior of ionic liquids under electric fields in order to design specialized solvents and separation techniques for recovering critical materials like rare earth elements.
 These explorations will be expedited using machine learning structure-property models trained with novel low cost techniques.

-BSc, Chemical Engineering, National University of Science and Technology, Oman
+BSc in Chemical Engineering, National University of Science and Technology, Oman

-MSc, Chemical Engineering, Texas A&M University at Qatar
+MSc in Chemical Engineering, Texas A&M University at Qatar

 Faraj Al-Badani